Policy Learning under Endogeneity Using Instrumental Variables: Introduction

-The second issue concerns the definition of policies.
-We note a fundamental asymmetry in the existing literature: the policymaker acknowledges endogenous treatment selection but designs treatment assignment rules as if they could be fully enforced.
-We address this asymmetry by expanding the universe of policies to include manipulations of the instrument that affect social welfare through the treatment, which we call encouragement rules.
-For instance, it is highly costly or impossible to force people to (or not to) attend upper secondary school.
+Policy effects can be heterogeneous, so an important goal for policymakers is to individualize policy interventions to improve social welfare, that is, to assign individuals to different policies based on their observable characteristics.
+In many cases, policy decisions need to be informed by observational studies or randomized experiments with imperfect compliance, where people endogenously select into treatment.
+This paper proposes a framework to learn individualized policy interventions in such settings when an instrumental variable (IV) for the treatment is available.
+Instead of infeasible mandatory treatment rules, I consider a different class of policies that manipulate the instrument, which I refer to as \emph{encouragement rules}.
+For example, it is highly costly or impossible to force people to (or not to) attend school.
 A more realistic scenario is to provide a scholarship or a tuition subsidy, whereas the tuition fee is commonly used as an instrument for school attendance.
+This paper then studies the identification and estimation of optimal encouragement rules.